DrewWilson04/DrewWilson04/README.md

 ### Hi there 👋
 - 🔭  I’m currently working on learning python
 - 🌱  I’m currently learning basic web development and construction carpentry
-- 👯  I’m looking to collaborate on YouTube videos
+- 👯  I’m looking to collaborate on anything really
 - 🤔  I’m looking for help with life
 - 💬  Ask me about anything
 - 📫  How to reach me: [drewwilson2022@gmail.com](mailto:drewwilson2022@gmail.com)